ddnexus/rematch/README.md

 ### How to update the stored values

-When your code change you need to update the stored values with the new values from your current code.
-With `rematch` you don't need to edit the test files, you just delete the store files and re-run the tests, which will recreate the new updated stores.
+With or without `rematch`, when your code change you need to update the stored values with the new values from your current code.
+With `rematch` you don't need to edit the test files, instead you have a few options:

-You have a couple of options to do that:

-- You can manually delete the specific store files (e.g. `frontend_test.rb.rematch`) and re-run the test(s).
-- Or you can run the test(s) with the `--rematch-rebuild` option.
+- Run the test(s) with the `--rematch-rebuild` option: it will rebuild the `.rematch` store files for all the tests that you run.
 For example:

     ```sh
     rake test TESTOPTS=--rematch-rebuild                # update all